As a phrase and buzzword, integrated marketing isn’t new.

-The five capabilities of ADEPT (alignment, design, execution, process, and technology) were developed from third-party analyst insights, over a decade of fieldwork with customers, and our in-house team of marketing experts.
+The five capabilities of ADEPT were developed from third-party analyst insights, over a decade of fieldwork with customers, and our in-house team of marketing experts.

-- Alignment: Internal alignment is essential to success because integrated marketing requires breaking down silos and increased cross-functional collaboration.
-This goes beyond executive sponsorship; you need active participation with change management, budgetary support, and governance.
+- Alignment: Internal alignment is essential to success as it breaks down silos and increased cross-functional collaboration.
+You need active participation with change management, budgetary support, and governance.

 - Design: Examine your planning model.
-Are teams collaborating to prioritize key themes across different marketing disciplines?
-Is there a shared calendar view of all activities that tie into key campaigns?
-And is there a documented marketing taxonomy and a shared language?
+For example, is there a shared calendar view of all activities that tie into key campaigns?

 - Execution: The execution element looks at the rigor of following through on your plan, processes, and guidelines.
-Is your team delivering on time and at scale?
-Is there an adherence to best practices relating to tagging assets appropriately to metadata and taxonomy, auditing for relevancy and redundancies?
-Agile marketing methodologies often come into play here.
+Is your team delivering on time and at scale? and more.

-- Process: The process element delves into the workflows that guide your marketing execution, specifically how sophisticated and complete these workflows are and whether they are documented.
-Do your workflows take into account different asset types and approvals as well as compliance and localization?
+- Process: The process element delves into the workflows that guide your marketing execution and whether they are documented.

 Your organization may have some or all of the five ADEPT capabilities.
-The important thing is to document and prioritize your gap areas while understanding this is not a linear model.
-You may have alignment and technology in place but slip in execution and design, or vice versa.
 You can begin to benchmark your organization with Welcome’s Integrated Marketing Maturity Assessment.